reca1c1trant/NUS-SWS-project/README.md

    This PowerPoint presentation is intended for the final report and presentation.

 4. **`Model for Presenting.doe`**:
    This is the Arena simulation model file.
-Please check this file in conjunction with with `NUS Summer Workshop.pptx`.
+Please check this file in conjunction with `NUS Summer Workshop.pptx`.

 ### Contributors: